BaseMax/EmailAddressScanner/README.md

 Email Address Scanner is a free and useful service to detect email address then really exists or not.

+## Sample

+**spam_4s5d6f4sd56fs4d56fs4d5f6sdf456s4df56sf4d65sd4f65@gmail.com**

+The format of this email is correct.
+But because this email does not exist, it should recognize it.

 ## Using

 The service will soon be available on the Internet.